 Applicants licensed in another state (comity applicants) must meet the same application requirements as all other applicants.
 This includes submitting all of the required documentation indicated on the application checklist that is included with the Application for Licensure as a Professional Land Surveyor.

 Applicants must provide verification of licensure and exam from the other state by using the verification system available through NCEES.
 Applicants must login to their NCEES account (or create one) and then follow the directions to request that the verification be sent to California.

 Comity applicants may submit NCEES Records (formally known as NCEES Council Records) in lieu of Engagement Record and Reference Forms, but NCEES Records are not required.
 In the case that the NCEES Record does not provide the information the Board needs to determine if an applicant meets the requirements for licensure in California, the applicant will be asked to provide additional information.

 LICENSED CIVIL ENGINEERS APPLYING FOR PROFESSIONAL LAND SURVEYOR LICENSE

-If you are a licensed civil engineer and wish to apply for licensure a a Professional Land Surveyor, you must submit a complete application demonstrating that you have two years of actual broad based progressive experience in land surveying, as required by Section 8742 of the Business and Professions Code and Section 425 of Title 16 of the California Code of Regulations.
-You must meet all other requirements including taking and passing the required examinations and submittal of a full set of fingerprints if you have not already submitted them with your application for licensure as a civil engineer.
+If you are a licensed Professional Civil Engineer and wish to apply for licensure as a Professional Land Surveyor, you must submit a complete application demonstrating that you have two (2) years of actual broad based progressive experience in land surveying, as required by Business and Professions Code section 8742 and Title 16, California Code of Regulations section 425.
+Applicants must meet all other application requirements.